linq2js/ezmodel/README.md

   return <div>{character.name}</div>;
 });

-// changing character age does not trigger reactive effect character.age = 40;
+// Modifying the character's age does not activate the reactive effect. character.age = 40;
-// the CharacterInfo will re-render when character name has been changed only character.name = "Ging Freecss";
+// The CharacterInfo will re-render only when the character's name has been changed. character.name = "Ging Freecss";
 ```